Italy made simple

 About Us

-Italy on Foot is led by Maria, who lives in Rome and has been based in Italy for over 10 years, and shaped by local contributors across the country, so every guide is built from real, on-the-ground experience, not second-hand research.
+Italy on Foot is led by Maria, who lives in Rome for over 10 years, and shaped by local contributors across the country, so every guide is built from real, on-the-ground experience, not second-hand research.

 What we focus on